 Join us for interesting, fun events and activities that bring together like-minded people in support of runaway, homeless and at-risk youth.
 Check back regularly as events are added!

 Make connections with youth and families in your community

 Tell people about NRS and its services.
-Use this site to educate yourself on how we can help, and then share it out in your own communities!
+Use this site to educate yourself on how NRS can help youth and families in crisis, and then share the information within your own communities!
 Word of mouth is one of our strongest assets in making sure young people and their families get the support they need.